ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Notes/Week3 - Data structures implementation Stack - Queue and Binary Trees.md

 -----

+ * **How BST "Sorts" the Values**

+    * The BST does NOT re-arrange the array or itself to be "in order" after every insert.

+    * Each insert just goes left or right, preserving the property.

+    * The `sorted order` is only produced if you perform an `in-order traversal` after building the tree.

+    * **Caveat: BST Not Self-Balancing**

+    * This BST is not self-balancing, so if inserts are in ascending or descending order, the tree degrades to a “linked list” and loses efficiency.

+    * Example: Inserting [1,2,3,4,5,6,7] produces a one-sided chain rather than a bushy, balanced tree, so traversal is still correct, but search/insert becomes O(n) instead of O(log n).
+For [4, 3, 1, 2, 6, 5, 7], it will be a balanced tree with O(log n) search/insert.
+So the insertion `order` matters for BST and the first entered value is the root and remains so.

+    * **Summary** :
+    * The standard `BST is not self-sorting` in the sense of balancing or maintaining optimal shape, but by its structure, `in-order traversal` always outputs a `sorted` sequence.
+    * Standard BST "sorts" values—by insertion rules and then in-order traversal, not by self-balancing or rearrangement after each operation.
+    * A Binary Search Tree (BST) is a specific type of binary tree with extra ordering rules.
+All BSTs are binary trees (BT), but not all binary trees are BSTs.
+    * BST is efficient in searching, insertion, and deletion — used in sets, maps, etc.

+A reference: more about [BST](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1126/lectures/20/Slides20.pdf)
 ## III.
 Review of Recursion

 Recursion is a powerful programming technique often used with hierarchical data structures like trees.